 the individual area historical pages Vessel dates are first and last years in the fleet.

 Vessels may or may not have sailed for the company in the year of

 Links are provided to vessel profiles from the pages covering the

 paddle steamer operating companies in each geographical area.

-well as the Humber ferry service, which saw large paddle steamers
+Humber ferry service from Hull to New Holland saw large paddle steamers

 Liverpool and Birkenhead and other piers on the Wirral, where paddle